 Progress Payments are available to claim when the Participant's circumstances have been changed during participation in Workforce Australia Services such that they are more prepared to gain and maintain Employment.
+This requires assessment by the Provider to determine when a Participant's participation in Services has resulted in demonstrable improvement in their employment prospects.

-There are a number of ways a Participant may demonstrate progress towards Employment:
+There are 4 ways a Participant may demonstrate progress towards Employment:

-- duration or attainment within a course of study, such as participating for 6 months, completing a minimum benchmark qualification, or demonstrating advancement (see Progress Payments for undertaking Education) - successfully completing the requirements of 2 or more Activities or interventions that build work readiness through work-like Activities or that address Vocational or Non-vocational Barriers (see Progress Payments for undertaking Activities), - successfully completing an Activity that provides a pathway to employment (see Progress Payments for completing a pathway to employment), or - the Participant has completed a number of non-vocational interventions, the Provider considers the Participant has made progress towards Employment, and the Participant agrees and verifies this (see Progress Payment Review).
+participation in a course of study, such as participating for 6 months, completing a minimum benchmark qualification, or demonstrating advancement (see Progress Payments for undertaking Education)

+- successfully completing the requirements of 2 or more eligible Activities or interventions that build work readiness through work-like Activities or that address Vocational or Non-vocational Barriers (see Progress Payments for undertaking Activities), - successfully completing an eligible Activity that provides a pathway to employment (see Progress Payments for completing a pathway to employment), or - through a Progress Payment Review, where the Participant has completed a number of nonvocational interventions, and the Provider considers the Participant has made progress towards Employment, and the Participant agrees and verifies this (see Progress Payment Review).